Last updated on 5 November 2021

 The examples shown here are all conversations in user interfaces, i.e. on the micro level.
 However, the real #win comes from holistically using conversation as a model for the broader user experience of something (macro level).
 This is a great framework for thinking about content strategy, consumer experience, service design, and user-system interaction.

-There is already some great thought on this topic out there, and some great starting points are in this UX Magazine article and this other UX Magazine article.
+There is already some great thought on this topic out there and some great starting points in this UX Magazine article.
 For a broader look at how machines interact with humans is human-like ways, listen to this fascinating podcast on Radiolab.